Charles O'Rear: Bliss and Corbis

 O'Rear co-founded Westlight, a Los Angeles-based photo agency, with photographer Craig Aurness in 1980.
 Westlight offered photographs that could have been bought or rented.
 While on his way to visit his girlfriend, Daphne Larkin, in Marin, O'Rear made a photograph of a lush green rolling hill and cirrus clouds during a daytime sky.
 The photograph was taken in January 1996.
 He recalled that he was looking for an opportunity to shoot a photograph that day, considering that a storm had passed over and winter rains had left the hill green.
 He drove along the Sonoma Highway, California State Route 121 intersecting 12, and came to a stop in southern Sonoma County.
 O'Rear used a Mamiya RZ67 medium-format camera and Fujifilm's Velvia color film to take the photograph.
 Despite being widely believed that the photograph was manipulated or created with software such as Adobe Photoshop, O'Rear said that he did not digitally enhance or manipulate the photograph in any way.

 O'Rear made it available as a stock photo through Westlight, which was bought by Bill Gates' Corbis in May 1998.
 The photograph was initially titled Bucolic Green Hills.
 By the time of its acquisition, Westlight was estimated to have been one of the largest stock photo agencies in the United States.
 Corbis had previously hired O'Rear to photograph wine auctions in Burgundy in 1995, and after the acquisition, they digitized Westlight's images.
 Microsoft contacted O'Rear through Corbis in 2000, wanting to buy full rights to the photograph.
 O'Rear had to personally deliver the film to Microsoft in Seattle due to delivery services declining because of its high value.
 The Napa Valley Register reported that O'Rear was paid "in the low six figures".
 He had signed a confidentiality agreement and cannot disclose the exact amount.
 Microsoft renamed the photograph to Bliss and chose it as the default wallpaper of Windows XP.
 Another photograph of his, titled Red Moon Desert in Windows XP, was initially considered the default wallpaper.

 Bliss received a positive reception after the release of Windows XP.
 Hannah Rooke of Digital Camera World said that the photograph became a metaphor for peace, nostalgia, and natural charm, while Wayne Freedman of KGO-TV called it the contemporary version of Ansel Adams' Monolith photograph.
-Because of Windows XP's success, Bliss has been speculated to be the most-viewed photograph in history by journalists and Microsoft.
+Because of Windows XP's success, journalists and Microsoft have speculated whether Bliss is the most-viewed photograph in history.
 O'Rear estimated that the photograph was seen on a billion computers worldwide.
 Meg McConahey of Sonoma Magazine said that a cult following emerged around the photograph.
 Microsoft used Bliss in several promotions after the release of Windows XP, notably adding a modified version of the photograph as a Microsoft Teams background in 2021 and featuring it on a limited-edition holiday sweater in November 2023.